kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 ### Create a Test from Git

-Some executors can handle files and some can handle only git resources.
+Some executors can handle files and some can handle only Git resources.
 You'll need to follow the particular executor **README** file to be aware which test types the executor handles.

-Let's assume that a Cypress project is created in a git repository - <https://github.com/kubeshop/testkube-executor-cypress/tree/main/examples> - where **examples** is a test directory in the `https://github.com/kubeshop/testkube-executor-cypress.git` repository.
+Let's assume that a Cypress project is created in a Git repository - <https://github.com/kubeshop/testkube-executor-cypress/tree/main/examples> - where **examples** is a test directory in the `https://github.com/kubeshop/testkube-executor-cypress.git` repository.

 Now we can create our Cypress-based test as shown below.
-In git based tests, we need to pass the test type.
+In Git based tests, we need to pass the test type.

 ```sh
 testkube create test --uri https://github.com/kubeshop/testkube-executor-cypress.git --git-branch main --git-path examples --name kubeshop-cypress --type cypress/project